-Section 137.115 - Motor Vehicle Property Tax Assessment
+§137.115 - Motor Vehicle Property Tax Assessment

-Officials from the Office of Administration - Budget and Planning (B&P) note this proposal would change the assessment method for motor vehicles.
+In response to a similar proposal from 2023 (HCS for SS for SCS for SB 133), officials from the Office of Administration - Budget and Planning (B&P) noted this proposal would change the assessment method for motor vehicles.
 B&P notes that the Blind Pension Trust fund levies a \$0.03 per \$100 valuation property tax.
 B&P does not have enough information to estimate the potential revenue impact to the Blind Pension Trust Fund or local revenues.
 B&P defer to STC for the administrative impact.